What is a Nazarene

 I suspect that “a better resurrection” means that will be given more prominent roles of serving in the Kingdom.

-Of “those who keep the commandments of God and the faith of Yeshua” (Revelation 14:12), a good number of them in America, have arisen from the tribe of Judah in my lifetime:
+Of those “who preserve the Commandments of Yehovah” (Revelation 14:12), a good number of them in America, have arisen from the tribe of Judah in my lifetime:

-Now lets go back to the point in time when the Jerusalem Assembly lost its candlestick, so to speak and the Christians in Rome and Constantinople-people with hellenized backgrounds took center stage.
+Now lets go back to the point in time when the Jerusalem Assembly lost its menorah, so to speak, and the Christians in Rome and Constantinople—people with hellenized backgrounds took center stage.
 The Nazarenes had to flee to Pella to save their lives:

 “DID JERUSALEM CHRISTIANS FLEE TO PELLA?”